[Just as they honor the Father]

 when I take away their sins.”

-In conclusion I return to my flightless friend the rockhopper Penguin, who’s been given this fitting name for the rough rocky terrain it must hop.
-Though rockhoppers must hop from rock to rock we can stand firmly upon the one true Rock of our foundation, as well as our salvation –who is Jesus Christ–our Lord and our God.
-In Christ we are no longer bound to a flightless existence but we shall soar on wings like Eagles.
-(Isaiah 40:31) The amazing truth is that because God Himself walked the Earth in flesh and blood, (becoming the very sacrifice this world needed) all people from every tongue and nation (Revelation 7:9) can come to know the One true God, and be united in one mind (1 Corinthians 2:16, Philippians 2:2 ).
-That’s news, too good not to be shared.
+In conclusion I return to my flightless friend the rockhopper penguin, who has been given this fitting name for the rocky terrain that it must hop over.
+Though rockhoppers must hop from rock to rock, we ourselves can stand firmly upon the One true Rock of our salvation –who is Jesus Christ–our Lord and our God.
+In Christ we are no longer grounded, rather, we shall soar on wings like Eagles.
+(Isaiah 40:31)

 “Jesus answered, “I am the way, and the truth, and the life.
 The only way to the Father is through me.” –John 14:6